 Whereas collaborative relationships are important for the success of students receiving intervention, it is important that SLPs also have the tools to deliver effective instruction in group settings.
 For example, we surveyed practicing school-based speech-language pathologists on their experiences and job expectations relative to service delivery in group settings (see Chow & Wallace [2019] for details on survey sample and methods).
 Briefly, a sample of 223 school-based SLPs reported on the prevalence of service delivery in small groups.
 As expected, all respondents indicated they worked one-on-one with students at least sometimes.
-In terms of service delivery in groups, 70% of respondents reported that they often worked in groups of two to three students (17% sometimes; 8% always), 52% reported they sometimes work in groups of four to five students (22% often), and 33% reported that they sometimes worked in groups of six or more students (10% often).
+In terms of service delivery in groups, 70% of respondents reported that they often worked in groups of two to three students (17% sometimes; 8% always), 52% reported they sometimes worked in groups of four to five students (22% often), and 33% reported that they sometimes worked in groups of six or more students (10% often).
 These data provide a glimpse of the relative prevalence that practicing school-based SLPs are required to deliver services in group settings.
 As such, professional development should be tailored to meaningfully incorporate group size as an important component, and SLPs should leverage collaborative relationships with teachers who have regular experiences with teaching as well as managing behavior in group settings.

 Purpose of the Present Tutorial

-The purpose of this manuscript is to provide a tutorial on two behavior management strategies, (1) activity schedules and (2) behavior specific praise, that can be applied to support individual students and group performance.
+The purpose of this manuscript is to provide a tutorial on two behavior management strategies, (1) visual activity schedules (VAS) and (2) behavior specific praise (BSP), that can be applied to support individual students and group performance.
 We present a brief review of evidence supporting the use of each strategy as well as a step-by-step guide to strategy planning, implementation, and evaluation.
 Finally, we include data sheets and connections to freely accessible resources to support implementation of the strategies in individual and group intervention settings.
 While we focus our efforts on tailoring strategies to group settings and dynamics, these strategies can be easily implemented in individual sessions of service delivery.

 Visual Activity Schedules

 Visual activity schedules (VAS) are images, photographs, line drawings, symbols, or drawings that provide a pictorial representation of the steps of an activity or routine (Wong et al., 2020).
-While visual supports are typically used by SLPs as tools to support students’ receptive and expressive language (Bopp et al., 2004), VAS can also be used as a preventative strategy to create environmental structure and predictability instruction.
+While visual supports are typically used by SLPs as tools to support students’ receptive and expressive language (Bopp et al., 2004), VAS can also be used as a preventative strategy to create environmental structure and predictability for instruction.
 Improvements in student engagement (Bryan & Gast, 2000), challenging behavior (Scalzo et al., 2017), and task completion (Giles & Markham, 2017) can occur simply by providing a VAS in the instructional environment.
 SLPs can maximize the structure of small group therapy sessions in classroom or therapy settings by creating VAS to depict each activity or task that will occur during instruction.

 Diverse Populations